 Stephen was appointed to the Board on 1 March 2018.
 Stephen is an experienced retailer having held a broad range of senior executive positions in the industry.
 These include Finance Director and Operations Director for David Jones, founding Managing Director of Officeworks, and various senior management roles with Myer.

-Independent Non-Executive Director of JB Hifi Limited (JBH), GWA Group Limited (GWA) and Accent Group Limited (AX1).
+Independent Non-Executive Chairman of JB Hifi Limited (JBH), Independent Non-Executive Director and Chairman of the Audit and Risk Committee for both GWA Group Limited (GWA) and Accent Group Limited (AX1).